Planning your surgery

 What will happen during my consultation?

-We encourage you to bring your partner, a family member or friend to your initial otoplasty correction or ear surgery consultation if you wish.
+We encourage you to bring your partner, a family member or friend to your initial surgery consultation if you wish.

-During your otoplasty correction consultation our qualified and experienced Sydney-based plastic surgeon Dr Barnouti will take your full medical history including any history of excessive bleeding or slow wound healing.
+During your consultation, our plastic surgeon Dr Barnouti will take your full medical history including any history of excessive bleeding or slow wound healing.